Pregnancy and Parenting

 - granting leave from a program of study

-Students with parenting responsibilities who wish to remain engaged in their coursework while adjusting their academic responsibilities because of the birth or adoption of their child or placement of a foster child may request an academic modification period of up to one semester beginning within the first six months of the child entering the home.
+Student parents who wish to continue their coursework following the birth or adoption of a child or placement of a foster child may request an academic modification period of up to one semester.
+This time period must begin within the first six months of the child entering the home.
 Extensions may be granted where additional time is required due to medical necessity or extraordinary parenting responsibilities.

 What if an instructor or program has their own policies about class attendance and make-up work?